davidpots/playsongnotes/_songs/[Johnny Cash] Sunday Morning Coming Down.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cEUgFGKD8x8" frameborder="0" allowfullscreen></iframe>

-## Printable PDF lesson
+## PDF print-out of this lesson

-If you'd like a copy of my nicely formatted PDF print-out of these notes, let me know!
-Send an email to play.songnotes@gmail.com and I'll respond with the PDF.
+If you'd like a print-friendly PDF of this lesson for offline use, view my <a href="http://playsongnotes.com/downloads/">downloads page</a>.
+You'll find it there!

 ## Capo notes